- Immigration New Zealand, 'Long-term Skill Shortage List', accessed August 2015, (www.immigration.govt.nz).

 Skills and knowledge

-- knowledge of pneumatic and hydraulic machinery (operated with pressure caused by air or liquids)
+- pneumatic and hydraulic machinery (operated with pressure caused by air or liquids)

-- knowledge of how to operate and fix electronic and electrical equipment
+- how to operate and fix electronic and electrical equipment

 - usually work shifts and can be on call